mjdecker/mjdecker.github.io/_projects/cs2/bigint.md

                 * Read in two numbers into bigints and write both out on separate lines.
                 * Add these together and write the result.
             * All output must be labeled and neat.
     * Testing
         * There are a provided set of tests to validate your implementation of the above.
 These are run by auto-grader, but not Visual Studio.
+Visual Studio only builds the `add.cpp`.
+        *

 ## Iteration 1 Rubric
 * [] No use of using namespace (if use -25 points)